Skip to main content Skip to footer

 Teaching Materials and Guidance

 • Most departments provide a sample or “shell” syllabus; others require adjunct faculty to teach to an established syllabus.
+Please ensure that all shared materials include up-to-date information and links.
 The CETL Adjunct Faculty Handbook outlines the syllabus components required by SVSU, including policies language.
 In addition, many adjunct faculty may find examples of assignments or in-class exercises helpful.
 Those examples can clarify the appropriate level of challenge that the department expects.

 • Give some time to describing what kind of student preparation should be expected.
 Will the adjunct faculty member be teaching a course that enrolls many first-semester students?
 Is the course a gateway for specific majors?
 Knowing something about the students will help adjunct faculty prepare their teaching materials accordingly.